 10 Constitution of this manuscript

 11 Chap.
-I: Introduction on nano-tubes and related nano-structures
+I: Introduction on nano-tubes and related nano-structures155 General conclusions of the study

 15 2.
 Spherical and tubular morphologies